 Legatum Center – About

-The capstone initiative at the Legatum Center is our competitive fellowship program.
-Each year we build a cohort of the most promising 20-25 students who are committed to building and scaling ventures in the developing world.
-We provide them with tuition, travel and prototyping support as well as access to mentors, special seminars and other cross-campus resources tailored to their educational and venture needs with a focus on principled entrepreneurial leadership.
+Execution – Our capstone program—a competitive Fellowship—is reserved for our most promising and committed students.
+Each year we build a cohort of 20-25 students who are dedicated to building and scaling ventures in the developing world.
+We provide them with tuition, travel, and prototyping support, as well as access to mentors, special seminars, and other cross-campus resources.

 The Legatum Center provides channels for entrepreneurs across the world to access MIT resources and contribute to our community.
 Open Mic Africa, for example, is a unique Pan-African tour organized to support local entrepreneurs addressing the continent’s greatest challenges.
 The MIT Zambezi Prize for Innovation in Financial Inclusion, established in collaboration with The Mastercard Foundation, awards $200K in cash prizes to finalists as well as a tuition-free seat in a weeklong leadership boot camp at MIT Sloan.

 We also provide opportunities for Legatum Center alumni to engage in our on-campus activities and global recruitment efforts.
 These programs enable students, alumni, and faculty to build and strengthen international partnerships and seek new research and business opportunities.

 Advancing Research and Thought Leadership